 First Bank and Trust Company and our affiliates are chartered unders the laws of the State of Texas and by state law is subject to regulatory oversight by the Texas Department of Banking.
 Any consumer wishing to file a complaint against FirstBank & Trust Company should contact the Texas Department of Banking through one of the means indicated below:

 In person or U.S. Mail: Texas Department of Banking, 2601 N. Lamar Boulevard, Suite 300, Austin, TX, 78705-4294; By telephone: (877) 276-5554; By fax: (512) 475-1313; By email: email@example.com; Through a website: www.dob.texas.gov.

 Heartland Financial USA, Inc. legal entities and businesses covered by this notice

-Financial Institutions and affiliates of Heartland Financial USA, Inc. that are providing this notice are as follows: Arizona Bank & Trust, Bankers Realty Solutions LLC, Citywide Banks, Dubuque Bank and Trust Company, DB&T Insurance, FirstBank & Trust Company, Heartland Financial USA, Inc. Insurance Services, Illinois Bank & Trust, Minnesota Bank & Trust, Morrill & Janes Bank and Trust Company, New Mexico Bank & Trust, Premier Valley Bank, PrimeWest Mortgage Corporation, Rocky Mountain Bank, Wisconsin Bank & Trust.
+Financial Institutions and affiliates of Heartland Financial USA, Inc. that are providing this notice are as follows: Arizona Bank & Trust, Bankers Realty Solutions LLC, Bank of Blue Valley, Blue Valley Wealth Advisors, Inc., Citywide Banks, Dubuque Bank and Trust Company, DB&T Insurance, FirstBank & Trust Company, Heartland Financial USA, Inc. Insurance Services, Illinois Bank & Trust, Minnesota Bank & Trust, New Mexico Bank & Trust, Premier Valley Bank, PrimeWest Mortgage Corporation, Rocky Mountain Bank, Wisconsin Bank & Trust.